greg/objser/spec.md

 ### Float

-Floating-point numbers are stored in the corresponding IEEE 754 format.
+Floating-point numbers are stored in the corresponding IEEE 754 format, with **little-endian** byte ordering.

 	                   float32
 	 -------- -------- -------- -------- --------